mark-i-m/spurs/README.md

 ## Features

+This repo contains two crates:

-- A straight-forward, well-typed, idiomatic interface for running commands remotely via SSH, similar to `spur.py`.
+1. `spurs`: A straight-forward, well-typed, idiomatic interface for running commands remotely via SSH, similar to `spur.py`.
+This also contains a handful of useful utility routines, such as `reboot` or `escape_for_bash`.

-- Utilities for common Linux admin operations, such as adding a user to a group or turning on a swap device or installing a package.
+2. `spurs-util`: Utilities for common Linux admin operations, such as adding a user to a group or turning on a swap device or installing a package.
 This is by no means a complete set of such functions.
 So far it just includes the ones I have run into.
 Feel free to make PRs adding more.

 ## Example